maxbla/gel-o/README.md

         - `#yum install autoconf libtool`
         - `#pacman -S autoconf libtool`

-macOs and Windows are not supported and support is not planned.
+macOS and Windows are not supported and support is not planned.
 BSD support may be easy to add, as evdev was recently added to FreeBSD.

 ## FAQ

 - How does it work?
     - Gel-O monitors device files in `/dev/input`, reading `InputEvents` lazily only when user code calls `.next()`.
 - Does it work when using the [Wayland Display Server Protocol](https://wayland.freedesktop.org/)?
     - Yes.
-Wayland works everywhere linux does - on Xorg, Wayland, and even the Linux virtual terminal
+Gel-O works everywhere linux does - on Xorg, Wayland, and even the Linux virtual terminal
 - What is the computational overhead of Gel-O?
     - Gel-O is pretty leightweight.
 Most of the examples use around 1MB of RAM.
 Mouse movement is smooth on low-power devices (such as Raspberry Pi) due to efficient epoll-based architecture.
 On raspberry pi 3, expect Gel-O to use ~2% CPU during rapid mouse movement and 0% otherwise.
 - What devices does Gel-O work with?